mikethedefense/CalclulatorApp/README.md

 6. Update version 1.30: Added a delete button, and adjusted minor issues.
 7. Update version 1.40: Added bracket multiplication and multiplication without the "x" sign
 6. Update version 1.45: Added a previous answer function
+7. Update version 1.50: Added a algebra to the calculator